 Questions they will ask you during the interview

 Lastly, here are some of the questions you can expect the interviewers to ask you.
 Remember that it’s important to try to stay calm and relaxed.
-Keep your shoulders loose, keep your back straight (no slouching), stay engaged, and have a light and confident smile.
+Try to remain engaged and confident.
 This is the time, more than ever, to have enthusiasm and curiosity.
 It’s okay to pause at any given time and say, “You know, that’s a great question, let me think about that for a moment.”
 One of the most important things you can do to prepare for the office visit is spending some time thinking about your responses to all of the questions below!

 - Tell me about yourself.